 Smoking is fine on the patio and in the garden.
 Please do not smoke inside the cottage.

 One well behaved dog with responsible owners is welcome.
-Please do not let it go on the bed or furniture in the cottage and keep it on a lead when in the garden & grounds to avoid mess and damage to the garden.
-You may like to know there are resident cats though they are normally quite indifferent to dogs.
-Provided it is supervised, you may let the dog off the lead in the wooded area between the wooden bridge and the pond.
-Please pick up any dog poo and put it in the Council's collection bin on the telegraph pole near the telephone exchange in Frog Street.
+Please do not let the dog go on the bed or furniture in the cottage and keep it on a lead when outside to avoid mess and damage to the garden and grounds.
+However, provided it is supervised, you may let the dog off the lead in the wooded area of the garden between the wooden bridge and the pond on the other side of the stream.
+And please, though we know you'll clean up any poo afterwards, don't let your dog relieve itself on lawns as it makes scorch marks and kills the grass.
+Local people generally walk their dogs higher up Frog Street and there is a special dog poo collection bin on the pole near the telephone exchange

 Bampton has a long and interesting history and there are various booklets in the information box.
 We think the collection of buildings here, now known as The Old House, dates back to the early 1700s, though remarkably little seems to be known about it locally and we are still trying to assemble information from various sources.
 However we do know there was a tannery on the site up to about the 1860s - the building across the stream is still known as the Bark House - and a school for young ladies in the early 1800s.
 From the 1880s to about the second world war it was a nursery and seedsman business.